Glow discharge: Negative glow

 The ionization in the cathode dark space results in a high electron density, but slower electrons, making it easier for the electrons to recombine with positive ions, leading to intense light, through a process called bremsstrahlung radiation.

 Faraday dark space

 As the electrons keep losing energy, less light is emitted, resulting in another dark space.

 Anode layer

 The anode layer begins with the positive column, and ends at the anode.
 The anode layer has a negative space charge and a moderate electric field.

 Positive column

-With fewer ions, the electric field increases, resulting in electrons with energy of about 2 eV, which is enough to excite atoms and produce light.
+With fewer ions, the electric field increases, resulting in electrons with energy of about two electron volts, which is enough to excite atoms and produce light.
 With longer glow discharge tubes, the longer space is occupied by a longer positive column, while the cathode layer remains the same.
 For example, with a neon sign, the positive column occupies almost the entire length of the tube.